This was originally published in June 2021 and has been updated.

 This battery-operated, two-in-one device will quickly become your new BFF.
 Because sometimes you just want to put your phone away, stop scrolling through Insta, and get stuff done.
 Just set the timer up — it has one-, three-, five-, and 10-minute options — and voilà, instant focus.
 Plus it’s great for cooking, working out, cleaning up, and more.
 The fun colors are an added bonus. ($18.90, Amazon)

-Get this his modern version of a classic hourglass timer.
-It’s made of glass and sand and has three-, 15-, and 30-minute options.
+Get this modern version of a classic hourglass timer.
+This one comes in ten-, 30-, and 60-minute options.
 Just flip it over, and see how much you can get done before all the sand slips through.
-On your marks, get set, go. ($15+, Hay)
+On your marks, get set, go. ($28+, MOMOCUI Design via Etsy)

 Pssst: Need some more time-management tips?
 Here you go.